JuliaMolSim/Molly.jl/GPU_PATCH.md

   - The dense benchmark reports current / candidate / `66ccb5` side by side.
   - Existing GPU correctness tests still pass.

+  ### Status:

+  - Done.
+  - The harness is now good enough to gate the next kernel changes.
+  - The most relevant immediate use is to compare:
+      - default tile path
+      - `MOLLY_CUDA_FORCE_PATH=dense`
+      - later auto-dispatch logic
+  - The harness already exposed that `compress_boolean_matrices!` is a large contributor on the protein path, but this is not the first thing to fix because the primary regression still begins in the force-path redesign.

 ## 2. Recover the `66ccb5` dense-force path before optimizing further

   ### Patch order: